 Retreats can focus solely on writing, but often they include other pursuits that help nurture creativity.

-A popular choice is yoga or meditation, but if that doesn’t float your boat, there are plenty of other ideas to try.
+There are plenty of ideas to try.
 From reading a novel in your local café, attending a dance class or going for a walk with a friend in the woods, sometimes taking a ‘creative break’ is the most refreshing thing we can do.

 * * *